andrepatta/etn-desktop-wallet-guide/electroneum-GUI-guide.md

 After clicking this option a window will pop up.
 Navigate to your file with the extension `.keys`, select it and click the right arrow.

-Monero Account
+Electroneum Account
 ==============

 ![account](media/black_account.png)

-The `Account` tab provides tool to handle your different Monero accounts within your wallet.
+The `Account` tab provides tool to handle your different Electroneum accounts within your wallet.

 (1) **Balance All:** Let you see the sum of all your accounts balances,